CodeboxIDE/desktop/README.md

-codebox-desktop
+Desktop Applications for Codebox
 ===============

-Desktop application for Codebox IDE
+This repository is only containing the source code of the desktop applications for [Codebox IDE](https://github.com/FriendCode/codebox).
+Check out **Codebox** (https://github.com/FriendCode/codebox) for the complete IDE.